openaps/AndroidAPSdocs/docs/EN/preparing.md

 ##### [AAPS](https://androidaps.readthedocs.io/en/latest/Getting-Started/Screenshots.html) for Children

 This is designed for parents or caregivers who want to build an AAPS for their child.
-It also explains the extra features necessary in order to support and safely  control your child’s AAPS remotely. <br><br>The concepts in this section should be fully understood in order to competently use this feature.
+It also explains the extra features necessary in order to support and safely  control your child’s AAPS remotely.

 ##### Troubleshooting

-This section contains links to help solve issues when building or using AAPS.
+This section contains links to help solve issues when building or using **AAPS**.

 ##### FAQ

-This section addresses specific questions which tend to come up when building or using AAPS.
+This section addresses specific questions which tend to come up when building or using **AAPS**.

 ##### [Glossary](https://androidaps.readthedocs.io/en/latest/Getting-Started/Glossary.html)